 The longer the program the better!
 We have all heard about quick weight loss programs.
 A very few really do take some weight off quickly in time for that reunion.
 The problem with quick weight loss programs is that the weight comes right back on a, d usually brings some of its friends.
 The net result – you weigh more after the crash diet than before.

 For long-term permanent weight loss, even weight management to stabilize weight, six months was a minimum time.
 The longer the length of time in the program the more effective it was.

 Wellness education by itself did not work!

 Reading books and taking classes do not work unless coupled with a set of activates that produce the desired results.
-Having a guide or a partner who does the activities with you is much more effective that listening to a teacher tell you how to do something healthy and then having to do the activity on your own.
+Having a guide or a partner who does the activities with you is much more effective than listening to a teacher tell you how to do something healthy and then having to do the activity on your own.

 Diet alone rarely works.

 Programs that include diet or improved nutrition were only effective when they also included an increase in activities.
-Conversely an increase in activity is often offset when the increase in appetite which makes you hungry and you eat more.
+Conversely, an increase in activity is often offset when the increase in appetite which makes you hungry and you eat more.
 It takes both an increase in activity and a reduction in food intact to result in significant weight loss.

 Interestingly though, people who increased their activity and exercised more, had improved health even when they did not diet and lost no weight.

 Conclusions about health improvements programs for the mentally ill.